 The decor is just gorgeous, and actually quite authentic looking!
 If you didn't know any better you would really believe your in Parieee....

 We decided to go big before we went home (get it) and ordered the biggest breakfasts, which we shared between the three of us.
-Travelling with friend is so perfect for trying thing you wouldn't normally order and discovering new things.
+Travelling with friend is so perfect for trying thing's you wouldn't normally order and discovering new foods.

 We ordered ricotta pancakes, eggs in a hole and fried eggs over medium along with bloody Mary's and bottomless coffee.
 Absolutely delicious

 I had one final surprise up my sleeve to end the Birthday celebrations.
 We headed to Brooklyn bridge so that my sister could let the balloons go (I made sure they were Eco friendly) and make a 40th birthday wish.

-Now this was in theory much easier in theory than in practice as the bridge was absolutely packed.
+Now this was in theory much easier than in practice as the bridge was absolutely packed.
 Thankfully most people love a balloon bouquet and some even tried to capture their own photos.

 As busy as it was, we managed to capture some cute shots of the balloons with bridge in the background.
 And when we'd had our fun my sister set them free and made her birthday wish.